iluvdata/Scrapert/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of Scrapert is to ...
+The goal of Scrapert is to scrape values from Xpert HPV result pdfs, save to a localbase.
+Alternatively can be configured to store results in a remote database (e.g. REDCap).

 ## Installation